sosy-lab/cpachecker/doc/Benchmark.md

 Useful CPAchecker Options
 -------------------------
-There are several CPAchecker options that are especially useful for benchmarks:
+There are several CPAchecker options that are important for ensuring the optimal performance for benchmarks:

 - `output.disable=true`
   This option disables all output files that would otherwise be